UK Inheritance Tax Rates: What You Need to Know

 Exemptions and Special Cases

-The UK tax system provides several exemptions that can help minimize Inheritance Tax liability.
+The UK tax system provides several exemptions that can help reduce Inheritance Tax liability.
 Understanding these exemptions is crucial for effective estate planning.

 Spousal Exemption